 Sometimes when you install certain apps on the Android phone, you may be prompted to allow it device administration privileges.
 It is usually used to offer support for enterprise applications.
 They can be corporate emails, security apps and so on.
-For example, you can follow these steps to lock Samsung phone apps using a security app.
-Some advanced features with this privacy data and app locker requires administrator permissions.
+For example, security or antivirus software or apps may require elevated permissions to control other apps or processes on your device.
+They monitor your device for suspicious files and activities and block or quarantine suspicious activities or processes on your device.
 However you should only provide the Device Administration privileges to apps you trust.
 As the device administrators might control you device and cause security issue.
 A device administrator on Android device might be able to set the number of failed password attempts before the device is restored to factory settings; automatically lock the device, restore your device to factory settings and so on.
 In this article we will share with you the quick steps to view, enable or disable device administrators on Samsung Android mobile phones.

-How to enable or disable device administrators on Samsung Galaxy S7, S6?
+Method 1.
+Enable or disable device administrators on Samsung Galaxy mobile

 How to enable or disable device administrators on more Samsung phones?

-If you use an earlier phone model, you can follow these steps.
+On some earlier Samsung phone models, you can follow these steps.
 Unlock your Samsung Galaxy phone.
 From the Home screen, tap the Apps icon at the bottom right corner.
 Then find and open Settings, tap Security, choose Device administrators, you will see a list of installed apps on the phone with the request for device administration privileges.
 Check the box for the app to enable it as device administrator on Samsung phone or uncheck the box for an app to disable or turn off device administrator.